Back to top

 Knox Mobile Enrollment (KME) APIs are cloud-based APIs that enable companies to integrate key Knox Mobile Enrollment capabilities into their own custom portal, providing them a single portal for managing profiles and resellers.
 Use cases include internal IT support portals and management consoles for customers.
 These APIs are RESTful and return JSON responses.
 For secure access, API consumers should use the Samsung Knox access token.
 You can see the guide on these REST APIs to identify the Mobile Device Management (MDM) solution used to manage enterprise devices.

-No, a Knox Suite license is not required to create an advanced profile.
-When a device undergoes out-of-box enrollment and is enrolled in KME, active Knox Suite licenses, if any, are activated.
+Technically, a Knox Suite license is not required to create a profile with advanced settings.
+When a device undergoes out-of-box enrollment and is enrolled in Knox Mobile Enrollment, active Knox Suite licenses, if any, are activated.
 In case no active Knox Suite licenses are detected before device enrollment, you can still create an advanced profile.

-If an advanced profile is assigned to a device but there are no Knox Suite seats remaining in your tenant, you won’t be able to use any of the advanced features that are associated with the advanced profile.
-Even if you successfully enroll with KME, since you don’t have a Knox Suite license, it will automatically be enrolled with a regular profile instead.
+If a profile with advanced settings turned on is assigned to a device but there are no Knox Suite seats remaining in your tenant, you won’t be able to use any of the advanced settings .
+Even if you successfully enroll with Knox Mobile Enrollment, since you don’t have a Knox Suite license, it will automatically be enrolled with standard profile instead.
 The device status becomes Enrolled (restricted).

 The following table covers three scenarios for license assignments in Knox Mobile Enrollment advanced profiles: